digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-instrument-option.rst

   Instrument implementation for physically settled European options
 - :ref:`EuropeanPhysical.Factory <module-daml-finance-instrument-option-europeanphysical-factory-58032>`:
   Factory implementation to instantiate physically settled European options
-- :ref:`Lifecycle.Rule <module-daml-finance-instrument-option-lifecycle-rule-28334>`:
-  Rule to process an election event for option instruments

 Check out the tutorial on
 :doc:`How to use the Option extension package <../../tutorials/instrument-modeling/option-extension>`